Why I’m Not Training Endurance in Quarantine

 Though I am not comfortable running right now, you likely can.
 Incorporating some general cardio into your training can be a beautiful thing.
 Separate your cardio from your strength sessions, if possible.
 Although I hate running, I would probably go for the occasional jog if I felt it was socially responsible.
 Please note that local government refers to my location specifically and you should refer to your local guidelines.
 Your activity based on government recommendations is at your discretion.

 If you are concerned maintaining endurance in isolation, perhaps there are other areas you can focus on.
 Have questions?
-Leave a comment below or shoot me an email at email@example.com.
+Leave a comment below-I would be thrilled to hear from you!

 Please note that the post above contains affiliate links.
 If you happen to purchase anything from the links above, at no cost to you, Good Spray Climbing gets a small kickback which helps keep this site free for all to access and supports further content creation.
 Thank you for your support.